loehnertz/Tanglestash/README.md

 decentralised tangle.

-This module can persist any string or even files directly onto the tangle via creating a chain of transactions that reference their direct predecessor.
+This module can persist any string or even files directly onto the tangle via creating a torrent-esque chain of transactions that reference other transactions holding the data while also referencing their direct predecessor in the chain.
-This way, this module can also retrieve any data that was persisted beforehand by just passing the 'entry-hash' into it, which is the first transaction hash of the created chain.
+That way, this module can also retrieve any data that was persisted beforehand by just passing the 'entry-hash' into it, which is the first transaction hash of the created chain.
 The data can be optionally encrypted with a secret via AES so that even if someone gets hold of an 'entry-hash', the data will still be illegible.